Caroline Calloway

-Early life
+Early life and education

-Caroline Calloway Gotschall was born on 5 December 1991 in Falls Church, Virginia.
-At the age of 17, she changed her last name to Gotschall Calloway, because she said it would "look better on books".
-Her maternal great-grandfather is Owen Burns, an entrepreneur and real estate mogul who developed many of the historic structures of Sarasota, Florida.
+Calloway was born in Falls Church, Virginia, and was educated at Phillips Exeter Academy.
+Her maternal great-grandfather is Owen Burns, an entrepreneur and real estate mogul who developed many of the historic structures in Sarasota, Florida.
+At the age of 17, she changed her last name to Gotschall Calloway because she felt it would "look better on books".